Ovarian cancer tests

 If you do have symptoms and your doctor suspects you have ovarian cancer, you may have some of the tests and scans described below.
-These tests can show if there are any abnormalities that need to be checked by taking a tissue sample (biopsy).

 Waiting for the test results can be a stressful time.
 It may help to talk to a friend or family member, a health professional, or call Cancer Council 13 11 20.

 In a pelvic examination, the doctor will press gently on different parts of the outside of your abdomen (belly) to feel for any masses or lumps.
 To check your uterus and ovaries, the doctor will place two gloved fingers into your vagina while pressing on your abdomen with their other hand.
 You may also have a vaginal examination using an instrument that gently separates the walls of the vagina.

 A pelvic examination is not painful but it may be uncomfortable.
 There might be another health professional in the room or, if there isn’t, you can ask for a staff member or a family member or friend to be present during the examination if you prefer.

 The doctor may also perform a digital rectal examination, placing a gloved finger into the anus and rectum.
 This lets the doctor feel the tissue behind the uterus where cancer cells may grow.

 Screening tests look for some types of cancer in people who do not have any symptoms.
 At present, there is no effective screening test for ovarian cancer.
 The cervical screening test (which replaced the Pap test in 2017) looks for human papillomavirus (HPV).
 This virus causes most cases of cervical cancer but not ovarian cancer.
 Neither the cervical screening test nor the Pap test can help find ovarian cancer.